selectiveintellect/selectiveintellect.github.io/main/blog/pegex_1.md

 ## The `/etc/hosts` file

 Let's take a look at a typical `/etc/hosts` file on a Linux system.
-The below file has some manually entered entries for `router` and `ubuntuserver` in addition to the default entries for the `localhost` which is named `debian`.
+The below file has some manually entered entries for `myrouter` and `myserver` in addition to the default entries for the `localhost` which is named `mydesktop`.

 We want to parse this file using `Pegex` and convert each line into a native Perl hash with the appropriate keys defining whether the address is IPv4 or IPv6